-A ketogenic (or ‘keto’) diet is an extremely-low carbohydrate diet sometimes used as a treatment for certain groups of people, such as children with epilepsy.
+A ketogenic (or ‘keto’) diet is an extremely-low carbohydrate diet sometimes used as a complementary treatment for certain groups of people, such as children with epilepsy.

 High fibre foods and diet

 Find out how much fibre is needed in your diet and get tips for increasing your intake.